adrianredgers/cmake-googletest-pybind11-example/README.md

 - Navigate to the new project and open it in CLion:
     - Import sources.
     - Do **not** overwrite `CMakeLists.txt`.
-- Note: `Ctrl-Shift-T` does not work for switching to tests.
+- Note: `Ctrl-Shift-T` does not work for switching to tests, but Ctrl-Shift-F10 runs tests.
 - Optional, but probably worthwhile, is marking `src` as a source directory:
     - Right-click on project window.
     - Select `Mark directory as > Project Sources and Headers`.